 The YMCA is committed to teaching critical safety around water skills to the Chester County community.

-Safety Around Water programming is offered at no cost to area districts and community organizations and is generously supported by area businesses and individuals.
+Our Safety Around Water programming is offered at no cost to area districts and community organizations and is generously supported by area businesses and individuals.
+If you are interested in bringing your school district, program or organization to the YMCA for a Safety Around Water program, please contact the executive director at your preferred location.

 An Olympic Perspective